Everybody has access to meaningful, rewarding and safe employment. An appropriate balance is maintained between paid work and other aspects of life.

 Paid work has an important role in social wellbeing.
 It provides people with incomes to meet their basic needs and to contribute to their material comfort, and it gives them options for how they live their lives.
 Paid work is also important for the social contact and sense of self-worth or satisfaction it can give people.

-The desired outcomes highlight four aspects of paid work: access to work, the financial return from work, the safety of the working environment and the balance between work and other areas of life.
+The desired outcomes highlight five aspects of paid work: access to work; the financial return from work; the safety of the working environment; satisfaction with work; and the balance between work and other areas of life.

 The social and personal dimensions of paid work are both important.
 Ideally, work should not only be materially rewarding but it should contribute to other aspects of wellbeing.
 Meeting challenges at work can contribute to a sense of satisfaction and self-worth.
 Paid work is more likely to be satisfying where people can find employment to match their skills and abilities.

 Social contact is an important part of wellbeing.
 For many people, much of their social contact is through their jobs.
 People often gain a sense of belonging or identity from their jobs, identifying themselves and others through the organisation they work for or the type of work they do.

 Conversely, unemployment can isolate people from society and cause them to lose self-confidence.
 Unemployment is associated with poorer mental and physical health, and lower levels of satisfaction with life.

 The quality of work is critically important.
 A meaningful job can enhance people’s satisfaction with their work.
 An unsafe job, on the other hand, places people’s wellbeing at risk.

 Work can also be stressful.
 People may be required to work longer hours than they want to or need to.
 The desired outcomes acknowledge that wellbeing is best served by maintaining a balance between paid work and other aspects of life including spending time with family and friends, taking part in leisure and recreational activities, and doing unpaid work such as housework and voluntary work.
 Where that balance lies will differ from person to person.